sanimalp/mythbrake/README.md

 You can use your package manager to install mediainfo. handbrakecli typically is not available directly from most distros, but i think you can figure out how to get it.

-Next, you need to edit the script in the section marked SOME "CONSTANTS FOR USER EDITING"
+Next, you need to download, and then edit the script in the section marked "SOME CONSTANTS FOR USER EDITING"

 To use this script, put it somewhere with permissions so that mythtvbackend can read/execute it.
 Then, in the backend configuration, add the following as a user job: